dkemfldks/docs/source/install/desktop.rst

 They support all the features of the web experience, plus:

 - Connect to multiple Mattermost servers from a single interface, and switch with shortcut keys.
-- (Windows, Linux) Auto-start Mattermost when a user logs into their machine
+- Auto-start Mattermost when a user logs into their machine
 - (Windows) Add Mattermost to Start menu, taskbar and system tray
 - (Mac) Add Mattermost to the applications Dock
 - (Linux) ``Desktop Entry`` for the application to `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`_